 2012 Mercedes-Benz CLS-Class Review

 The 2012 Mercedes-Benz CLS sports a freshly redesigned interior and exterior, as well as a more powerful engine.
-Most auto critics love the changes, but say that it’s no small task to reinvent the original CLS’ four-door coupe design.
+Most auto critics love the changes.

 The Mercedes-Benz CLS has been completely redesigned for 2012, and Mercedes says that the new CLS is more fuel-efficient, thanks to a new 4.6-liter twin-turbo V8 and seven-speed transmission.

 So far, reviewers say that there’s no turbo lag, and that the engine is powerful and quiet.
 “The V8 has a nice little growl when pushed hard but quiets down at cruising speed,” writes AutoWeek.
 “A stop-start feature to save fuel and reduce emissions is standard, and it worked seamlessly on our test drive in Tuscany."
 The new engine is smaller than the previous model’s 5.5-liter V8, but it’s also more powerful thanks to twin turbochargers, and the automotive press generally likes the performance.